tchibatron/dbeaver/Develop-in-Eclipse.md

 ##### Opening workspace in Eclipse

-You will need to setup Eclipse for RCP and RAP developers.
+You will need to setup "Eclipse for RCP and RAP developers".
+Currently default Eclipse version is Mars (4.5).
+Build may fail on newer or older versions.
 Then you will need to install a few additional Eclipse plugins which DBeaver depends on (and which are not included in the standard Eclipse distribution):
 - Open main menu Help -> Install New Software
 - Copy `http://dbeaver.jkiss.org/eclipse-repo/` into "Work with" field and press enter [[images/eclipse-deps-install.png]]
-- Check all plugins and finish the installation process Then just checkout DBeaver repository and open
+- Check all plugins and finish the installation process

+Now you need to checkout DBeaver repository with `git clone https://github.com/serge-rider/dbeaver.git` command.
+In Eclipse create a new workspace and run Import wizard.
+Choose "General->Existing projects into Workspace".
+Select DBeaver checkout directory as root a directory.
+Check all plugins and features Eclipse will find and finish the wizard.

+Now you can build DBeaver (`Ctrl+B`).
+To run the standalone version find file `DBeaver.product` (it is located in `product/standalone` directory).
+Open it and click on "Launch an Eclipse application" or "Launch an Eclipse application in Debug mode".
+That's it.

 ##### Notes:
+Everything above covers Community Edition version.
+EE version has extra sources which are not (yet?) open source.